Quantcast

 Church Groups

 If you're religious and have already found a church home, this is a great place to meet people.
 But just attending church for a couple hours on Sunday will not do it.
 Join a ministry, the choir, or attend a day of service.
-As they say, friends that pray together, stay together!
+As they say, friends who pray together, stay together!

 Don't Discount Your Co-workers

 I know we all try to separate work from social life but hear me out.
 Having the same career path is a strong enough commonality for a potential friendship.
-Not only will you have someone to vent to about your upcoming project, your boss or that weird colleague you can't stand together, but you can also help each other professionally.
+Not only will you have someone to vent to about your upcoming project, your boss, or that weird colleague you can't stand together, but you can also help each other professionally.
 Ask them to grab food with you on your lunch break or even after-work cocktails.
 You never know if a friendship will blossom!

 Phone a Friend